 The majority of the watercooled Kombis will have left the factory in white, so the chances are the campervan you are contemplating will have seen some spray booth action in its lifetime.
 The big question is how well this has been done.
 Check for overspray on window seals and lights, lift the edge of a window rubber with your fingernail and check what colour is underneath.
 As with this Danbury Rio example, it is unlikely the respray will extend to the inside of the vehicle, or the door shuts.

 Much like their German siblings, the Kombi is prone to corrosion, however the undersealing is far less stringent than on the European counterparts, as the Brazilian climate doesn’t require it.
-Do enquire as to what the seller has done to combat this, and if the answer is nothing give it a good check over underneath before opening your chequebook.
+Do ask what the seller has done to combat this, and if the answer is nothing give it a good check over underneath before opening your chequebook.

 Places to check for the dreaded tin worm include the roof gutters, the wheel arches, and the base of the A and B pillars.
 It won’t hurt to go over the whole van though and get a visual on all places where two panels join, or damp could get trapped.